FOREX-Euro inches higher in face of French politics

 Monday, inching higher against the dollar and the yen in trade

-held in check by the absence of U.S. investors because of a
+held in check by the absence of U.S. investors for a holiday.

-over Le Pen's chances in April and May -- showed the biggest gap
+Pen's chances in April and May - showed the biggest gap to

 head-to-head gap to centrist favourite Emmanuel Macron closing.